-Andy Warhol: Revelation will be the first exhibition to comprehensively examine the Pop artist’s deeply rooted Catholic faith in relation to his artistic production.
-From childhood artifacts to paintings made shortly before the artist’s death, this sweeping and bold exhibition will reveal the lifelong significance of Warhol’s religion.
+Andy Warhol: Revelation is the first exhibition to comprehensively examine the Pop artist’s complex Catholic faith in relation to his artistic production.